jordanemedlock/robotics/README.md

 # Robotics!!!

 ## Git usage
-When you're done for the time period and you want to save your progress type this into the Git bash window:
+When you're done for the time period and you want to save your progress do this:

-`git add .`
-`git commmit`

-Type `i`
+press `ctrl-shift-p` then type `git add` to add the files to be saved press `ctrl-shift-p` then type `git commit` to commit them to be saved
-Here you will type what you did that day.
+	type what you changed
-Type `'esc' :wq`

-`git push`
+press `ctrl-shift-p` then type `git push` to commit them to be saved
+	type the username and password

-Type the username and password.
+When you're starting to program press `ctrl-shift-p` then type the username and password